Sagami Province: History

 Sagami was one of the original provinces of Japan established in the Nara period under the Taihō Code.
 The area has been inhabited since prehistoric times.
 Although remnants from the Japanese Paleolithic and Yayoi periods are scarce, remains from the Jōmon period are relatively plentiful.
-Kofun period remains are generally from the 1st – 4th centuries AD.
+Kofun period remains are generally from the 1st to the 4th century AD.
 Whether or not Sagami was originally part of Musashi prior to the Nara period is still a topic of controversy.

 The original capital of the province may have been located in what is now Hiratsuka, although other contenders include Ōiso and Ebina.
 Of all the former provinces of Japan, Sagami is the only in which the ruins of the Nara period capital have yet to be found.
 The Kokubun-ji is located in what is now Ebina.
 Under the Engishiki classification system, Sagami was ranked as a "major country" (上国, jōkoku) in terms of importance and a "faraway country" (遠国, ongoku), in terms of distance from the capital.
 It was also included as one of the Tōkaidō provinces and was governed by a Kuni no miyatsuko.

 Samukawa jinja was designated as the chief Shinto shrine (ichinomiya) for the province.

 Records of Sagami during the Heian period are sparse, but during this period large shōen controlled by various warrior-class clans developed.
 The Miura clan was one of the most powerful of these clans.
 During the Kamakura period, Sagami was the center of the Kamakura shogunate, based in Kamakura, founded by Minamoto no Yoritomo and subsequently controlled by his former stewards, the Hōjō clan.

 The province came under the control of the Uesugi clan for much of the Sengoku period, and was a highly contested territory, before the consolidation under the rule of the Later Hōjō clan based at Odawara.
 After the defeat of the Later Hōjō clan at the hands of Toyotomi Hideyoshi in 1590, Sagami was part of the territory in the Kantō region which came under the rule of Tokugawa Ieyasu.
 With the establishment of the Tokugawa shogunate, the western portion of the province formed Odawara Domain, and the remainder of the province was tenryō territory under direct administrative control of the Tokugawa shogunate, ruled though a number of hatamoto administrators.
 A number of feudal domains from outside Sagami Province also had small scattered holdings within the province.